hbar/recipes/Indian foods and curries.md

 - fry 1 grated onion with grated thai chilies and chopped ginger in the pot
 - puree 1-2 tomatoes and continue to fry
 - add kidney beans, mash up 1/4 of them to thicken the sauce
-- add salt, turmeric, and Madrasi masala(optional)
+- add salt, turmeric, and Madrasi masala(optional)... or sambar powder
 - simmer

 Sambar